1

 The Religion, Ethics, and World Affairs (REWA) program offers a minor for Georgetown Main Campus undergraduate students administered through the Berkley Center.
 The REWA minor gives students an opportunity to explore the role of faith and values across topic areas including international relations, comparative politics, and history and cultures.
 In our interreligious and intercultural world, developing a nuanced understanding of these topics is of critical importance and value in the academy and across professions.

-Minor requirements are structured around three thematic areas: Faith and Ethics in International Relations, Religion and Politics in Comparative Perspective, and Religion in History and Culture.
+Minor requirements are structured around three thematic areas: Faith and Ethics in International Relations, Religion and Politics in Comparative Perspective, and Religion, History, and Intercultural Dialogue.
 Students can tailor their REWA courses to one of these three thematic areas, specialize in a particular geographical region, or focus on a religious tradition.

 The Religion, Ethics, and World Affairs Minor program also features regular seminars and professional development opportunities, as well as a spring symposium where students present their capstone research to one another and to faculty for feedback and discussion.